Everything you need to know about hard forks, soft forks, free fork money and fork scams.

-Some of the most valuable altcoins started life as contentious or experimental forks:
+Some altcoins started life as contentious or experimental forks:

 - Bitcoin Cash (BCH).
 Bitcoin Cash forked away from bitcoin on August 1, 2017, with a larger 8MB block size to introduce cheaper and faster transactions.
-It is valued at around $1,500 at the time of writing.
+It is valued at around $1,500 at the time of writing (December 2017).